Rate this article :

 If you are using the default WordPress WP-Cron, there must be activity on your site for the cron, and by extension the conversion, to take place.

-The automatic conversion option allows you to convert to WebP any image uploaded to your site directly, instead of having to convert it afterwards.
-To activate this option, click on 'Configure' on the 'Automatic conversion on upload' line to open a dialog box similar to the one above.
+The automatic conversion option allows you to convert any image uploaded to your site directly into WebP, instead of having to convert it afterwards.
+To activate this option, go to the plugin's advanced mode, the "Images" tab and then tick the "Automatic conversion on upload" box, which will open the same dialog box as above.

-Configure the parameters and confirm, then tick the box to activate the action.
-No copy of the original image will be made, only the converted image will be saved on the site.
+Configure the parameters for the conversion and confirm to activate the action.
+No copy of the original image will be made; the image will be converted before it is saved on the site.

 Once the images have been converted, they will be automatically served on your site without any intervention on your part.
 If the converted image no longer exists, then the original image will be served in its place, if available, ensuring that your site will always be functional even if there are problems with the conversion.